lupasearch/lupasearch-client/docs/components/search-box.md

 - `isInStock` - an optional function that should check if document is in stock.
 Used to enable/disable add to cart element if used in elements.

 - `customDocumentHtmlAttributes` - provide your own custom attributes that will be added to each document html element.
 Receives document object as a parameter.

+- `labels.title` - give a name for the search box panel.

 ## Document panel fields